rust-lang/book/src/ch05-01-defining-structs.md

 >
 > It’s also possible for structs to store references to data owned by something
 > else, but to do so requires the use of *lifetimes*, a Rust feature that we’ll
-> discuss in Chapter 10.
+> discuss in [Chapter 10][lifetimes].
 Lifetimes ensure that the data referenced by a struct
 > is valid for as long as the struct is.
 Let’s say you try to store a reference
 > in a struct without specifying lifetimes, like the following; this won’t work:
 >